nftushar/shopxpert/readme.txt

    Keep customers engaged by allowing them to save products to their wishlist.
    <strong>Steps:</strong>
    - Enable the Wishlist feature in ShopXpert Settings.
    - Customers can add products to their wishlist, viewable on their account page.

-5. <strong>Dynamic AJAX Search Widget</strong>
-   Improve search accuracy and speed with the Search Widget.
-   <strong>Steps:</strong>
-   - Add the widget from Appearance > Widgets.
-   - Customize the widget settings to enhance search functionality.

-6. <strong>Page Duplicator</strong>
+5. <strong>Page Duplicator</strong>
    The Page Duplicator feature allows you to quickly duplicate any page in your WooCommerce store, making it easier to create similar pages without manually recreating content.
    <strong>Steps:</strong>
    - Go to the WordPress dashboard and navigate to the page you want to duplicate.